CSBioAzim/CSBioAzim.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a principal AI scientist specializing in **deep learning** and **bioinformatics**.
-My work focuses on **LLMs** and **foundation models** to integrate multimodal data—omics, imaging, text, and single-cell—unlocking deeper insights into complex biological systems and enabling the identification of therapeutic targets.
+My work focuses on **LLMs** and **foundation models** to integrate multimodal data—omics, imaging, text, and single cell, unlocking deeper insights into complex biological systems and enabling the identification of therapeutic targets.
 I also explore **generative biology** and **perturbational modeling** for sequence design and target validation, while building **agentic AI** systems to automate discovery, orchestrate complex analyses, and accelerate experimental design.

-With more than a decade of experience at the intersection of AI and bioinformatics, I bridge deep scientific insight with strategic decision-making to deliver scalable, high-impact solutions.
-I focus on aligning AI innovation with organizational priorities, fostering cross-functional collaboration, and mentoring the next generation of scientists, ensuring that AI serves as a transformative force in how we discover and deliver new therapies.
+With more than a decade of experience at the intersection of AI and bioinformatics, I bridge deep scientific insight with strategic decision-making to deliver scalable, high impact solutions.
+I focus on aligning AI innovation with organizational priorities, fostering cross functional collaboration, and mentoring the next generation of scientists, ensuring that AI serves as a transformative force in how we discover and deliver new therapies.

 ## Research Areas:
  Generative Models, Large Language Models, Generative Biology, Multi Omics